Explainer: How hard-hitting are U.S. Congress subpoenas, contempt citations?

 Failure to comply with such an order can trigger a "contempt of court" finding, enforced through daily fines and even imprisonment, Griffin said.

-(Reporting by Jan Wolfe; editing by Kevin Drawbuagh, Sonya Hepinstall and Jonathan Oatis)
+(Reporting by Jan Wolfe; editing by Kevin Drawbaugh, Sonya Hepinstall and Jonathan Oatis)